THE GLOBE THEATRE, STOCKTON-ON-TEES

 Frankie Lymon and the Teenagers had a smash hit with "Why Do Fools Fall In Love" in 1956 and appeared at The Globe Theatre from Monday, May 6th, 1957 for one week.

 Buddy Holly and The Crickets on stage in March 1958.
-The Crickets were Jerry Mauldin on bass, drummer Jerry Allison with Buddy on Fender Stratocaster.
+The Crickets were Joe Mauldin on bass, drummer Jerry Allison with Buddy on Fender Stratocaster.

-Gene Vincent visited The Globe in on February 24th, 1960 - backed by Brian Locking and Brian Bennett, soon to be members of The Shadows.
+Gene Vincent visited The Globe Theatre on February 24th, 1960 backed by The Fabulous Wildcats - by kind permission of Marty Wilde as the publicity poster said!
+The Wildcats at this time included musicians Brian Locking and Brian Bennett who were soon to become members of The Shadows.